nicolas-t/gAES/readme.md

-gAES
+gAES / hangoutAES
 ================================

 gAES is a (greasemonkey) user script that encrypts/decrypts (AES) your google chats with one or more contacts
-Install `gAES.user.js` to encrypt/decrypt your conversations on gTalk Install `hangoutAES.user.js` to encrypt/decrypt your conversations with google Hangouts (gmail, g+,...)
+- Install `gAES.user.js` to encrypt/decrypt your conversations on gTalk
+- Install `hangoutAES.user.js` to encrypt/decrypt your conversations with google Hangouts (gmail, g+,...)

 ---